24

 Biological Weathering: Did you ever wonder where the soil beneath your feet comes from?
 The answer?
 Rocks!
-For instance, rocks became disintegrated and broken down into smaller particles in a process called weathering.
+For instance, rocks became disintegrate and are broken down into smaller particles in a process called weathering.

-The process of weathering can result in the formation of soil by supplying particles like clay, silt, and sand.
+The weathering process can form soil by supplying particles like clay, silt, and sand.
 Also, the elements from the weathered rocks provide nutrients for plant and animal consumption.

-In this post, we’ll explore the biological weathering in detail.
+We’ll explore the biological weathering in detail on this page.

 Table of Contents